repnz/ReversingMinesweeper/README.md

 ## Legal issues?

 I don't think someone cares about it..
-Anyway I don't know enough about legal issues that this might create, If someone sees any problem talk with me.
+Anyway I don't know enough about legal issues that might occur, If someone sees any problem talk with me.